'RHOBH' Star Erika Jayne Splits From Husband Tom Girardi

-'Real Housewives of Beverly Hills' Star Erika Jayne Splits From Husband Tom Girardi After 21 Years
+Erika Jayne, 'Real Housewives of Beverly Hills' Star, Splits From Husband Tom Girardi After 21 Years

 Erika Jayne and Tom Girardi are splitting after more than two decades of marriage.